Platform logo

 This work is licensed under a Creative Commons Attribution BY license (CC BY).

-© 2022 [Name of the authors] published by TU Delft OPEN on behalf of the authors.
+© 2022 Setola, N., Naldi, E. & Macchi, A. published by TU Delft OPEN on behalf of the authors.

-Abstract: The research study aims to identify the optimal birth layout according to users' needs and staff organization to support the design of a new Midwifery-Led Unit in Italy.
-Midwifery-Led Units are connected to reduced childbirth medical interventions and better health outcomes.
+Abstract: The research study aims to identify the optimal birth layout according to users' needs and staff organisation to support the design of a new midwifery-led unit in Italy.
+Midwifery-led units are connected to reduced childbirth medical interventions and better health outcomes.
 This model of care needs a proper architectural response that lacks knowledge around physiological birth space design.
-The Research Group (architects, environmental psychologists and midwives) entrusted with reshaping an existing Midwifery-Led Unit project analyzed how to better respond to the specific spatial and organizational needs.
-The process, initially based on literature review, case studies and interdisciplinary meetings, led to the analysis of critical aspects of the preliminary project.
+The Research Group (architects, environmental psychologists, and midwives) entrusted with reshaping an existing Midwifery-Led Unit project analysed how to better respond to the specific spatial and organisational needs.
+The process, initially based on a literature review, case studies, and interdisciplinary meetings, led to the analysis of critical aspects of the preliminary project.
 Supplementary research was conducted to investigate relevant architectural topics and set new requirements to understand stakeholders' needs.
-Spatial layout analysis was compared to users' perceptions, experiences, thoughts and expertise collected through questionnaires and focus groups.
-The research identified new requirements and design suggestions to address the future design process and created a new layout for a Midwifery-Led Unit.
-As translation of spatial and environmental users' needs, the results increased the knowledge about birth spaces and represented an innovative model for Hospital Management and Technical Office.
-The findings represent the base field for creating a built environment that improves health outcomes, achieves healthy behaviors, and fosters staff practice inside a traditional and rigid hospital layout.
+Spatial layout analysis was compared to users' perceptions, experiences, thoughts, and expertise collected through questionnaires and focus groups.
+The research identified new requirements and design suggestions to address the future design process, as well as a new layout for a midwifery-led unit.
+As a translation of spatial and environmental users' needs, the results increased knowledge about birth spaces and represented an innovative model for hospital management and technical offices.
+The findings represent the foundation for creating a built environment that improves health outcomes, promotes healthy behaviors, and fosters staff practice within a traditional and rigid hospital layout.

 Keywords: healthcare facilities; birth spaces; users' needs; spatial layout